 - breast pain

 The exact cause is unknown, but it may happen when the breast tissue reacts to hormonal changes in the breast due to menstruation.

 Fibroadenomas are a common type of breast lump.
 A fibroadenoma is a smooth, solid lump.
 It may feel rubbery.
 This type of lump develops outside the milk ducts in the breast.
-It happens when the glands and connective tissue overproduce.
+The cause is unknown but may be linked to reproductive hormones.